bateso88/blog/README.md

 ### This website

 I am following [this tutorial](https://www.youtube.com/watch?v=HYv55DhgTuA) to build the bare bones of this website.
-Once I have a decent skeleton that I'm happy with, I will apply my own design, refactor to employ good code practices and write comprehensive tests.
+Once I have a decent skeleton that I'm happy with, I will apply my own design, refactor to employ best practices and write comprehensive tests.
 Then I will expand the website in whichever direction I choose!